American imperialism: The Grand Area

-1947–1952 Cold War in Western Europe: "Empire by invitation"
+1947–1952: Cold War in Western Europe

-Prior to his death in 1945, President Roosevelt was planning to withdraw all U.S. forces from Europe as soon as possible.
+Prior to his death in 1945, President Roosevelt was planning to withdraw all US forces from Europe as soon as possible.
 Soviet actions in Poland and Czechoslovakia led his successor Harry Truman to reconsider.
 Heavily influenced by George Kennan, Washington policymakers believed that the Soviet Union was an expansionary dictatorship that threatened American interests.
 In their theory, Moscow's weakness was that it had to keep expanding to survive; and that, by containing or stopping its growth, stability could be achieved in Europe.
-The result was the Truman Doctrine (1947) regarding Greece and Turkey.
+The result was the Truman Doctrine (1947).
+Initially regarding only Greece and Turkey, the NSC-68 (1951) extended the Truman Doctrine to the whole non-Communist world.
+The United States could no longer distinguish between national and global security.
+Hence, the Truman Doctrine was described as "globalizing" the Monroe Doctrine.

 A second equally important consideration was the need to restore the world economy, which required the rebuilding and reorganizing of Europe for growth.
 This matter, more than the Soviet threat, was the main impetus behind the Marshall Plan of 1948.

 A third factor was the realization, especially by Britain and the three Benelux nations, that American military involvement was needed.
 Geir Lundestad has commented on the importance of "the eagerness with which America's friendship was sought and its leadership welcomed....
-In Western Europe, America built an empire 'by invitation'" At the same time, the U.S. interfered in Italian and French politics in order to purge elected communist officials who might oppose such invitations.
+In Western Europe, America built an empire 'by invitation'" According to Lundestad, the US interfered in Italian and French politics in order to purge elected communist officials who might oppose such invitations.

-Post-1954: Korea, Vietnam and "imperial internationalism"

-Outside of Europe, American imperialism was more distinctly hierarchical "with much fainter liberal characteristics."
-Cold War policy often found itself opposed to full decolonization, especially in Asia.
-The United States' decision to colonize some of the Pacific islands (which had formerly been held by the Japanese) in the 1940s ran directly counter to America's rhetoric against imperialism.
-General Douglas MacArthur described the Pacific as an "Anglo-Saxon lake."
-At the same time, the U.S. did not claim state control over much mainland territory but cultivated friendly members of the elites of decolonized countries—elites which were often dictatorial, as in South Korea, Taiwan, Indonesia, and South Vietnam.